docarray/docarray/docs/advanced/document-store/index.md

 | [`ElasticSearch`](./elasticsearch.md) | `DocumentArray(storage='elasticsearch')` | ✅             | ✅                      | ✅             |
 | [`Redis`](./redis.md)                | `DocumentArray(storage='elasticsearch')` | ✅             | ✅                      | ✅             |

+Detailed information and recommendations on choosing the right storage backend can be found in our [**One Million Scale Benchmark**](./benchmark#conclusion)

 Here we understand by